Teefa in Trouble

-Teefa in Trouble is a 2018 Pakistani romantic action comedy film.
+Teefa in Trouble is a 2018 Pakistani romantic comedy action film.
 The film is the directorial debut of Ahsan Rahim, who was previously known for directing music videos and television commercials, under his Tadpole Films banner.
 It stars Ali Zafar, Abdullah Solangi and Maya Ali, who also made their Pakistani film debuts.
 It is also the debut film under Zafar's banner Lightingale Productions.

 Pre-production work began in 2016 when Zafar, Rahim and Danyal Zafar wrote the story and screenplay.
 Principal photography took place in Lahore and Warsaw between 18 February and 26 July 2017.
 Ali Zafar also created the music, while Shani Arshad composed the film score.
 The film released on 20 July 2018.
 It was distributed by Mandviwalla Entertainment and Geo Films nationwide.
-It is the first non-Indian film which Yash Raj Films distributed internationally.
+It is the first non-Indian film which Yash Raj Films distributed internationally and the first non-Indian film whose music is owned by Junglee Music.
 At the time of its release, it was one of the most expensive Pakistani films ever made.
 It became the third Pakistani film to cross the mark, despite facing protests and film piracy afterwards.